by Texas Homesteader ~

 We do not walk the path alone.
 God is with us.

 When I received a breast cancer diagnosis, it was the most frightening time of my life.
 RancherMan & I clung tightly to each other as we grappled with the reality.
-Things were about to change!
+We knew that things were about to change!

 Without skipping a beat, my sis reached into her pocket and said “here, please carry MINE!”
 She had her own pocket cross tucked into her pocket, but she willingly passed that comfort over to me.